My name is Rachel Obanubi. Welcome to my blog on Christianity. I am a Christian and autistic.

 My hope is that they had all been called by God in his own perfect timing.

 I want to keep this short and say that if you have lost a loved one then you can in some church's attend a seperate group called Beaverement Cafe.
 This is run by trained people who do this who have DBS checks.
-Jesus said that Blessed are those who mourn and those who are poor in spirit that they will be comforted.
-As fellow Christians we need to be there for them during this difficult process and we should also encourage them think of the future and eternal life to with Christ.
+Jesus said that Blessed are those who mourn on the Sermon on the Mount in (Matthew 5) for they shall be comforted.
+Jesus also said blessed are those who are poor in spirit.
+As fellow Christians we need to be there for others during this difficult process and we should also encourage them think of the future and eternal life to with Christ.

 There is also spiritual conselling which is low cost or free where you can talk about your distress.
-God sees the plight of the afflicted.
+God sees the plight of the afflicted we know from (Psalm 72).
 You can search to for a spiritual companion.
 The Holy Spirit can work with you to deal with trauma to help you try and move on.
 Trauma can lead to problems in the holistic body.
 The link below is just one place to look for such support.

 https://www.chelmsford.anglican.org/vocations-and-discipleship/exploring-vocations/find-a-spiritual-companion/